TommyGiak/HP_model/README.md

 2. Randomly choose a move type (`tail_fold` in `utils.py`):
    1 = 90° clockwise, 2 = 90° counterclockwise, 3 = 180° rotation, 4 = x-axis reflection, 5 = y-axis reflection,
    6 = symmetry on 1st/3rd quadrants, 7 = symmetry on 2nd/4th quadrants, 8 = diagonal move (if possible).
-3. Validate the new structure (no overlaps, neighbor distances = 1).
+3. Validate the new structure (no overlaps and neighbor distances = 1).
 If invalid, repeat.
 4. If valid, accept or reject the new folded structure according to the Metropolis criterion.

 ### Structure Acceptance